 - Avoid Using Too Little or Too Much Tension.
 Not enough, and you will not be sufficiently employing your agonist (target) muscle, excess, and you’ll likely need to cheat.
 Be sure you can complete between 8-12 reps with correct technique.

-Recap Of Resistance Band Single Leg Hip Extensions
+Elevate Your Fitness Routine with Resistance Band Single Leg Hip Extensions!